tacticrealtime/creative-validator/ERROR_LIST.md

 Each object in "sizes" must contain "width" and "height" number properties.

+### "NNN" format's dimension is an empty string!

+Each object in "sizes" must contain "width" and "height" number properties.

 ### "NNN" format's property 'index' is missing or is not a string.

 Each object in "sizes" must contain "index" string property with relative path to html of this specific format.